 Hiking options may include:

 Whether Fell: A walk through Hawes and past the Wensleydale Creamery will take us up Whether Fell.
 Part of our route follows Cam High Road, an old Roman way.
-Contouring Whether Fell, with fine views back over Hawes and the valley, we’ll then descend back into town and return to the hotel.
-Hiking Time: 4 hrs.
-30 mins; Elev. gain: 1,298′; Elev. loss: 1,298′; Distance: 8 miles.
+Tracing along Whether Fell, with fine views back over Hawes and the valley, we’ll then descend back into town and return to the hotel.

-After settling into the Gold Rill Hotel, a traditional English hotel surrounded by fields and with view of the lake, we’ll have time for lunch in town before walking to the Wordsworth Trust for a tour of Dove Cottage and visit to the Wordsworth Museum.
-Driving time: 1 hr.
-30 mins.; Hiking Time: 30 mins.
+We'll stay at The Grand at Grasmere Hotel, a traditional English hotel surrounded by fields and with views of the lake.
+After settling in, we’ll have time for lunch in town before walking to the Wordsworth Trust for a tour of Dove Cottage and a visit to the Wordsworth Museum.

 Days 6 & 7: Hikes around Grasmere